next-book/publisher/README.md

 It also creates a `spine.json` file that collects metadata about the book and adds several structural meta tags into files (prev, next, license, spine) that allow book traversal (with Javascript or native browser affordances).

-It's possible to include a `book.json` file in the source directory that adds metadata and mapper configuration.
+It's required to include a `book.json` file in the source directory that adds metadata and a list of chapters.
 It's possible to specify static folders that will be copied from source to output as they are.

 ```json
 {